common-voice/common-voice/bundler/uploader/README.md

 - Can attach datasheet metadata to each dataset submission for display on MDC
 - Can handle full (CC0), delta (CC0), licensed (e.g. CC-BY 4.0), and variant release types
 - Can retry only failed locales from a previous run via `--retry-failed`
+- Can resume a partially uploaded locale (multipart) via `--resume` -- only missing parts are re-sent
 - Can upload new file versions to existing MDC datasets via `--submission-id`
 - Can preview uploads without calling MDC via `--dry-run`
 - Can read files from local directories, GCS buckets (`gs://` URIs), or GCSFuse mounts (if available)